sphinx.ext.autodoc – Include documentation from docstrings

 autodoc_warningiserror

-This value controls the behavior of sphinx-build -W during importing modules.
+This value controls the behavior of sphinx-build --fail-on-warning during importing modules.
 If False is given, autodoc forcedly suppresses the error if the imported module emits warnings.
-By default, True.

 autodoc_inherit_docstrings